UniversalDependencies/docs/_pcm-dep/obl-periph.md

 udver: '2'
 ---

-This document is a placeholder for the language-specific documentation for `obl:periph`.
+The `obl:periph` relation is used for peripheric oblique, i.e obliques which are not governed by their heads.
+When the oblique element is governed however, we use the [obl:comp]() relation for arguments and the [obl:ad]() relation for adjuncts.

 ~~~ conllu